-At the Art Academy we want to support our students for every step of their journey with us.
-High levels of support and guidance is an integral part of the Art Academy’s ethos and is designed to help the student from first enquiry to completion of studies.
+At the Academy we want to support you for every step of your journey with us.
+High levels of support and guidance are an integral part of the Academy’s ethos and are designed to help you from first enquiry to the completion of your studies.

 The small scale of the institution is advantageous to the provision of student support.
 It fosters a close community of staff and students where students feel safe and able to seek advice and guidance from a variety of staff.

 Please note that the information contained below and within the signposted policies apply to students studying at the Academy on an ‘Academic’ programme of at least 180 hours per academic year.
 Whilst those studying less than 180 hours on ‘Public’ courses are valued members of the Academy community and therefore afforded the same rights to equality of experience, in regards to quality of provision, safeguarding and expectations of treatment as laid out in our Equality and Diversity principles, these students do not fall under these polices and guidance (or any other) in respect of the Academy’s duty of care to them pastorally.

 Please note the following information does not apply to Certificate students.
 For more information about pastoral support for Certificate students, please see the Certificate Student Handbook and Programme Handbook for details.

 You will be allocated a Personal and Academic Tutor (PAT) at the beginning of your period of study at the Academy.
 You will retain the same PAT throughout your two or three year period of study, except where staff changes prevent this.